Splitting hairs with transcendental entire functions: The semiconjugacy

 Letting $\mu\defeq \max\{\mu_1, \mu_2\}$, the lemma follows. \end{proof}

-Finally, we state and prove a more detailed version of Theorem \ref{thm_main_intro}. \begin{thm} Let $f\in \CB$ be strongly postcritically separated, let $J(g)_\pm$ be a model space for $f$ and let $\tilde{g}$ be its associated model function.
+Finally, we state and prove a more detailed version of Theorem~\ref{thm_main_intro}.
+Recall from Definition and Theorem \ref{thm_signed} that for each $(\s, \ast)\in \Addr(f)_\pm$ we can define a canonical ray $\Gamma(\s, \ast)$. \begin{thm} Let $f\in \CB$ be strongly postcritically separated, let $J(g)_\pm$ be a model space for $f$ and let $\tilde{g}$ be its associated model function.
 Then, there exists a continuous surjective function